Atlanta Flames: Atlanta Thrashers

 The NHL returned to Atlanta in 1999, when the Atlanta Thrashers joined the league as an expansion franchise.
-The Flames and Thrashers were however in opposing conferences; this meant that the Flames, who were in the Western Conference, would play one game in Atlanta annually until the 2010–11 season, when the Thrashers announced that they were sold and relocating to Winnipeg, Manitoba, rebranding themselves as the second incarnation of the Winnipeg Jets (the first incarnation moved to Phoenix in 1996, and are now known as the Arizona Coyotes).
-With the Thrashers relocation to Winnipeg, Atlanta became the first city to have lost two NHL teams, in both cases, relocating to Western Canada.
+The Flames and Thrashers were however in opposing conferences; this meant that the Flames, who were in the Western Conference, would play one game in Atlanta annually until the 2010–11 season, when the Thrashers announced that they were sold and relocating to Winnipeg, Manitoba, becoming the second incarnation of the Winnipeg Jets.
+Atlanta is the only other city besides Quebec City to have lost two NHL teams, in both cases, relocating to Western Canada.

+The NHL uses the abbreviation AFM to distinguish player records of the Atlanta Flames from both the Thrashers (ATL) and the Calgary Flames (CGY).

 Uniform

 In their eight-year history, the Atlanta Flames wore red and white uniforms with yellow accents.
 This set generally had contrasting color stripes with yellow borders along the sleeves, socks and tail.
 A red shoulder stripe adorned the white uniforms.
 They carried this set over to Calgary following the relocation, replacing the "flaming A" with the "flaming C" decal in front.
 The "flaming A" was later used by the Calgary Flames to denote alternate captains.

-Coincidentally, their then-sister team Atlanta Hawks also changed their colors to red and yellow shortly after the Flames were established.
-They would keep this color scheme until 2007, only to be restored in 2020.
-The Hawks also added black as a tertiary color in 1992, with the now-Calgary Flames following suit in 1995; as of 2022, both teams currently wear black uniforms as third jerseys while their primary uniforms dropped black from the color scheme.